Skip to main content

 Getting to Know Pine Script

-Think of Pine Script as a specialized tool built for one job: analyzing financial markets.
-It's designed to be straightforward, especially if you're new to coding.
-The heavy lifting is done on TradingView's servers, so everything runs smoothly right on your chart.
+Pine Script is built for one job: analyzing financial markets.
+It's straightforward, especially if you're new to coding.
+TradingView's servers handle the heavy lifting, so everything runs quickly on your chart.

-The latest version is Pine Script 6, which brought in some handy upgrades for fetching data and writing cleaner logic.
+The latest version is Pine Script 6, which brought handy upgrades for fetching data and writing cleaner logic.

-At its heart, Pine Script works with the data on your chart—price, volume, and time.
-This lets you test your ideas against historical data and see them work in real-time.
-The best part is that it's all cloud-based, so you don't need a powerful computer, and you can learn from thousands of public scripts shared by other traders.
+Pine Script works with the data on your chart -- price, volume, and time.
+You can test your ideas against historical data and watch them run in real-time.
+It's all cloud-based, so you don't need a powerful computer, and there are thousands of public scripts shared by other traders to learn from.

 How to Get Started

-Getting your hands dirty is easy.
-Just open any chart on TradingView and click the "Pine Editor" tab at the bottom of the screen.
-This opens up a coding environment that helps you out with autocomplete and points out errors, which is perfect for beginners.
+Getting started is simple.
+Open any chart on TradingView and click the "Pine Editor" tab at the bottom of the screen.
+The editor comes with autocomplete and error highlighting, which is a lifesaver for beginners.

 Every script starts by declaring its version.
 For a new script, you'd typically use: